HTML5: Last call, candidacy, and recommendation stages

 On 14 February 2011, the W3C extended the charter of its HTML Working Group with clear milestones for HTML5.
 In May 2011, the working group advanced HTML5 to "Last Call", an invitation to communities inside and outside W3C to confirm the technical soundness of the specification.
 The W3C developed a comprehensive test suite to achieve broad interoperability for the full specification by 2014, which was the target date for recommendation.
 In January 2011, the WHATWG renamed its "HTML5" specification HTML Living Standard.
 The W3C nevertheless continued its project to release HTML5.

 In July 2012, WHATWG and W3C decided on a degree of separation.
 W3C will continue the HTML5 specification work, focusing on a single definitive standard, which is considered a "snapshot" by WHATWG.
 The WHATWG organization continues its work with HTML5 as a "living standard".
 The concept of a living standard is that it is never complete and is always being updated and improved.
 New features can be added but functionality will not be removed.

 In December 2012, W3C designated HTML5 as a Candidate Recommendation.
 The criterion for advancement to W3C Recommendation is "two 100% complete and fully interoperable implementations".

 On 16 September 2014, W3C moved HTML5 to Proposed Recommendation.
 On 28 October 2014, HTML5 was released as a W3C Recommendation, bringing the specification process to completion.
-On 1 November 2016, HTML5.1 was released as a W3C Recommendation.
-On 14 December 2017, HTML5.2 was released as a W3C Recommendation.
+On 1 November 2016, HTML 5.1 was released as a W3C Recommendation.
+On 14 December 2017, HTML 5.2 was released as a W3C Recommendation.

 Retirement

-HTML5.0 was retired on 2018-03-27, along with HTML 3.2, HTML 4.0, HTML 4.01, XHTML™ 1.0, and XHTML™ 1.1.
-HTML5.2 and HTML5.3 were retired on 2021-01-28.
+The W3C retired HTML5 on 27 March 2018.
+Additionally, the retirement included HTML 4.0, HTML 4.01, XHTML 1.0, and XHTML 1.1.
+HTML 5.1, HTML 5.2 and HTML 5.3 were all retired on 28 January 2021, in favour of the HTML living standard.

 Timeline

-The combined timelines for HTML5.0, HTML5.1, HTML5.2 and HTML5.3:
+The combined timelines for the W3C recommendations of HTML5, HTML 5.1, HTML 5.2 and HTML 5.3:

 W3C and WHATWG conflict

 The W3C ceded authority over the HTML and DOM standards to WHATWG on 28 May 2019, as it considered that having two standards is harmful.
 The HTML Living Standard is now authoritative.
 However, W3C will still participate in the development process of HTML.

 Before the ceding of authority, W3C and WHATWG had been characterized as both working together on the development of HTML5, and yet also at cross purposes ever since the July 2012 split.
-The W3C "HTML5" standard was snapshot-based (HTML5, HTML5.1, etc.) and static, while the WHATWG "HTML living standard" is continually updated.
+The W3C "HTML5" standard was snapshot-based (HTML5, HTML 5.1, etc.) and static, while the WHATWG "HTML living standard" is continually updated.
 The relationship had been described as "fragile", even a "rift", and characterized by "squabbling".